 OTA Application Information

-Application is located on the OTA Program Website (see below).
+Application is located on the OTA Program Website (see the top of this page).

 We suggest you submit your application after fall semester grades are posted.